kb-netsec/Home-Lab/docs/app-sec/portswigger-web-security-academy/server-side-vulns-path-traversal.md

 As part of my introduction to cyber security and pentesting, I'll be learning Burp Suite.
 I've installed the Community Edition and am going through the web security academy.

 The first vulnerability I learned about was path traversal, where you can read (or even write!) arbitrary server files that the developer or admin did not intend to be public.
 This is done by requesting a URL on an insecure web server that points to an unintended path.
-For example, instead of
+For example:

 ```
 https://insecure-website.com/loadImage?filename=../../../etc/passwd